mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 013 - Remove Repeated Code/readme.md

 Since this is not a mechanical refactoring, you need good coverage on the code you modify.

-# Why is the code better?
+# Why is the Code Better?

 You have a single source of truth, more compact code, and an easier-to-maintain solution.